-We partner with a small handful of primary schools in the isolated rural community of Kasigau in south-east Kenya.
+We partner with a network of eight public primary schools in the isolated rural community of Kasigau in south-east Kenya.

 The Kasigau community sits amongst semi-arid bushland in a wildlife corridor between the eastern and western parts of Tsavo National Park.
 From its most northerly point on the Nairobi-Mombasa highway, the Kasigau region encompasses about fifteen villages that straddle a dirt road running 35km south towards the distinctive mountain that rises spectacularly from the plains and lends its name to the area.

 Five of our partner schools (the original cluster) can be found in villages circling the foothills of the mountain, with the others out amongst the bush and farmland or closer towards the main highway, away from the mountain.PHOTOS FROM THE COMMUNITY